See Worldwide VoD

 Louise Haigh Q Are you suggesting that it will literally just be a question--"Is the user aged 18?"--and their ticking a box to say yes or no?
 How else could you disaggregate identity from age verification?

-goes in front of or behind the adult filters.
-If you want to access adult content--and it is not just pornography; it could be depictions of self-harm or the promotion of other things that are inappropriate for children--you can go to your operator, such
+content goes in front of or behind the adult filters.
+If you want to access adult content--and it is not just pornography; it could be depictions of self-harm or the promotion of other things that are inappropriate for children--you can go to

 Louise Haigh Q But how can that be disaggregated from identity?
 That person's personal data is associated with that phone and is still going to be part of the contract.